WebAssembly/WASI/proposals/filesystem/wasi-filesystem.wit.md

 ///
 /// The meaning of `seek` on a directory is unspecified.
 ///
+/// Returns new offset of the descriptor, relative to the start of the file.
+///
 /// Note: This is similar to `lseek` in POSIX.
-seek: function(
+seek: func(
     /// The method to compute the new offset.
     %from: seek-from,
-) -> (
+) -> expected<filesize, errno>
-    /// The new offset of the descriptor, relative to the start of the file. expected<filesize, errno>
-)
 ```

 ## `sync`